ktaylor63/southeast/site/content/articles/protecting-military-readiness-and-the-iconic-gopher-tortoise-at-the-same-time.md

 updated: 'April 4th, 2017'
 ---

-**Tifton, Ga.** – There isn’t a military base for 50 miles, but the Army plays a critical role at the Alapaha River Wildlife Management Area.
+**Tifton, Georgia** – There isn’t a military base for 50 miles, but the Army plays a critical role at the Alapaha River Wildlife Management Area.

 A first-in-the-nation [conservation plan](/pdf/strategy/gopher-tortoise-conservation-and-crediting-strategy-department-of-defense.pdf), crafted by the U.S. Department of Defense, U.S. Fish and Wildlife Service (Service) and wildlife agencies in Alabama, Florida, Georgia and South Carolina, protects at-risk gopher tortoises here while helping military bases to continue training and testing missions across the tortoise’s Southern turf.